Cleaach/payday/README.md

 MongoDB, Mongoose, Axios, ExpressJS, React, Node.js, Vite

 ## Installation
-With all dependencies installed, navigate to both folders under this repository and run `npm run dev` in the command-line.
+After downloading the source code, run `npm install` followed by `npm run dev` in the command-line in both the folders under this repository.
+The web app will run at the address `http://localhost:5000`.

 ## Key features:
 * Fetch transactions from the backend.